UniversalDependencies/UD_Hittite-HitTB/README.md

 ## References

-* Harry Hoffner and Craig Melchert: A Grammar of the Hittite Language: Part 2: Tutorial
+* Harry A. Hoffner Jr. and H. Craig Melchert: A Grammar of the Hittite Language: Part 2: Tutorial

 # Changelog